mslonina/Mechanic/README.md

     mpirun -np 4 mechanic2 -p map -x 10 -y 10

 The result is stored in the `mechanic-master-00.h5` file and may be accessed i.e. through `h5dump` utility.
-The list the contents of the file, try
+To list the contents of the file, try

     # h5ls -r mechanic-master-00.h5